I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 In the movie, the war is depicted as a new music hall attraction on the Brighton Amusement Pier.
 There is a shooting gallery, prizes, and a scoreboard tallying the grotesquely mounting body count along with the tiny amount of ground taken from the enemy.

-In 2014, Britain’s Conservative Minister of Education, Michael Gove, called Oh!
+- In 2014, Britain’s Conservative then-Minister of Education, Michael Gove, called Oh!
 What a Lovely War “unpatriotic.”

 - “The Long, Long Trail.”
 Charlie Hilton, BBC, December 1961.